 While life insurance companies penalize customers for smoking, people often assume it is only cigarettes that the insurance company cares about.
-In actuality, consuming anything nicotine related is considered tobacco use regardless if it is smoking related or not.
-Insurance companies are starting to adjust some of their standards based on frequency of use, but not on the method consumed.
+In actuality, consuming anything nicotine related is considered tobacco use regardless if it is smoking-related or not.
+Insurance companies are starting to adjust some of their standards based on the frequency of use, but not on the method consumed.

 There are a number of different variables that affect your life insurance premiums.
 Things such as your age, policy riders, and the amount of insurance you are hoping to qualify for will obviously make a big difference because they directly affect how much and when the insurance company will pay out your policy.
 But beyond these numerical factors, there are several different ‘lifestyle’ factors that can change your monthly premiums as well.

 Every life insurance company makes its long term decisions based on perceived risks.
 If there is something about your life that makes it inherently riskier, the insurance company will assume they will have to pay out your policy sooner, and therefore, they will expect you to pay greater premiums in the meantime.

 The lifestyle risks your insurance company will account for can include whether or not you have certain medical conditions, participate in certain extreme sports, have an active pilot’s license, and—perhaps most obvious of all—whether or not you use tobacco products.
 When all else is equal, tobacco users typically live shorter (and more expensive) lives, and pretty much every life insurance company is going to account for this in some way.

 But while many life insurance companies have designed their tobacco use policies around people who regularly smoke cigarettes, there exist a number of different tobacco ‘alternatives’—cigars, smokeless tobacco, vaporized smoking—where the rules can be a bit less clear.
 When considering getting life insurance, be sure to ask your insurance agent about any rules that may apply to you.

 What Does It Mean To Be A ‘Regular’ User?